hairarrow/super-restaurants/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) _Even though it's (explicitly prohibited in this project's brief)[https://github.com/superformula/frontend-test#tech-stack]_.
+This project was bootstrapped with (Create React App)[https://github.com/facebook/create-react-app] _Even though it's [explicitly prohibited in this project's brief](https://github.com/superformula/frontend-test#tech-stack)_.
 In lieu of that blatant disregard of the rules, I thought I would make up for it by hitting all of the (items on the **Bonus** section)[https://github.com/superformula/frontend-test#bonus] to have this repository as a useful scaffold for future applications.

 To meet the requirements of this challenge, this project uses **React ^16, Styled Components, and Apollo** to create highly composable modules.
 In order to make this into a scaffold for future projects, I've also configured a variety of developer experience focused tools like **TypeScript, Prettier, TSLint, and Storybook** with addons for **component documentation (Knobs), accessibility testing (A11y)**, and integrated **Jest** results.